Clarifying a Prophecy of the End-Time (Daniel 9:26-27)

 An Evil Prince Who Is to Come

 There is a change of subject in the second statement made in Daniel 9:26.
 "A prince who is to come" is introduced in connection with the overthrow (cp. the same Hebrew word used of the destruction of Sodom, Gen. 19:13ff.) of the city and the sanctuary.
-The order of the words in Hebrew is important: "The city and the sanctuary will be destroyed by the prince who is to come."
+The order of the words in Hebrew is important: "The city and the sanctuary will be destroyed by a prince who is to come."

 Keil (Commentary, p.
 362) points out that the word "coming" is associated in Daniel with a hostile invasion.
 In Daniel 1:1 Nebuchadnezzar comes to besiege Jerusalem.
 In 11:10, 13, 15, forces of the king of the North "keep on coming" (NASV) and "cast up a siege mound and capture a well-fortified city."
 In the case of the "prince who is to come," however, the idea is that he is a personage whose arrival to destroy the city is well known.
 Such a hostile invader has already appeared in Daniel, chapters 7 and 8.
 As Keil says, it is natural that we should think of the Antichrist.